Easter inspired decoration ideas and advice for your dream home

 - Beige and neutral shades-another classic, taking over the favourite grey and white-minimalistic, yet inviting, cosy and calm.

-If you have family or friends over, why not decorate the table to make it feel even more special.
+If you have family or friends over, why not decorate the table to make it feel even more special?
 Simple tricks and additions can make all the difference.
-Here’s our take on Easter decoration, plus some tips and tricks you might want to take into consideration.
+Here is Temza’s design studio take on Easter decoration, plus some tips you might want to consider.

 Pick a colour scheme.
-We are going for pastels.
-Warm beiges have been around for a while, however, from this year, they are accompanied by milky ice cream tones.
+For instance, we are going for pastels.
+Warm beiges have been around for a while, however, this year they’re accompanied by milky ice cream tones.
 Inspired by the 70s.
 The new neutrals add softness and calmness to the quickly returning retro era.
 We got so excited we prepared two palettes for you to choose from-blush and emerald green.
 The colours have been all over the recent design exhibitions and are here to stay, as they indeed bring joy and happiness!
-Quirky and fun for the expressive maximalist and sophisticated and contemporary for all the minimalists out there.
+Quirky and fun for the expressive maximalist, and sophisticated and contemporary for all the minimalists out there.
 A perfect balance!

 - Add that special touch.
 For us this was hand painting eggs.
 In some cultures painting Easter eggs is a family tradition.
-No matter if this is the case for you, it is a fun activity, that you can enjoy with your family, friends or colleagues-team building or bonding exercise, it will surely bring up your creative side and lift up your spirits.
-Plus you will end up with cute, unique, authentic decoration that makes your festive table extra special.
+No matter if this is the case for you, it is a fun activity you can enjoy with your family, friends or colleagues.
+Team building or bonding exercises, it will surely bring up your creative side and lift up your spirits.
+Plus you will end up with cute, unique and authentic decorations that make your festive table during spring extra special.

 - Choose artisan looking stoneware as your tableware.
-Not only these look incredibly authentic but they add charm and unpretentiousness to your table.
+Not only these look incredibly authentic, they also add charm and unpretentiousness to your table.
+The White Company currently have an Artisan Stoneware collection for your decorating pleasure.
 We have seen beautiful glazed ceramic pottery in coffee shops and restaurants a lot lately.
 It is about time these make a permanent move to our homes too!